Hillarys Boat Harbour upgrade

 With at least 100 staff in the harbour providing end of trip cycle infrastructure at Hillarys will provide a number of benefits for both workers and visitors.
 As bicycle parking is more efficient, an increased number of people are able to access the Harbour, which will take pressure off parking and improve access to the Harbour.

 The cage is located between the Harbour Management Office and AQWA on the southern side of the Harbour.

 The Master Plan will take some time to come to fruition, and the DoT are investing in a number of short-term revitalisation projects, including providing the opportunity to create a large-scale mural to add a splash of colour and fun to the area.
 As part of the process, the artist and DoT engaged local students from Hillarys Primary School, Duncraig Senior High School and Prendiville Catholic College.
 The artist, Peter Ryan Art has incorporated their designs into the final product as well as helping design an amazing selfie wall for all to enjoy.

-Works on the new directional signature has now been completed at Hillarys Boat Harbour.
+Works on the new directional signage has now been completed at Hillarys Boat Harbour.
 Hillarys Boat Harbour is a unique destination in Perth’s north combining a working harbour and marina with retail, dining and entertainment options along with family friendly recreation opportunities.
-This project was to design and install signs including include maps, directions, and symbols to help guide visitors to their destination.
+This project was to design and install signs including maps, directions, and symbols to help guide visitors to their destination.